tahoe-lafs/tahoe-lafs/docs/performance.rst

 Performing a file-check on an ``A``-byte file
 =============================================

-network: O(S), where S is the number of servers on your grid
+network: ~G, where G is the number of servers on your grid

 memory footprint: negligible